ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Getting Started Guide.md

 ##### Dropping Replication Tables

 This is how tables are dropped (deregistered) from a replication object.
-Replication must be stopped beofre this is done:
+Replication must be stopped before this is done:

 ```
 ALTER REPLICATION replication_name STOP;